utilise/utilise/README.md

 * All browsers (IE >= 9) + node/iojs are supported.
 Tests are run on real browsers using popper (to be open-sourced soon).

 * There is no polyfilling done here.
 Recommend using polyfill.io where needed.
 Some libraries will fail tests (like promise) which wraps native functions like `Promise`, unless you shim first.

-* UPDATE: Turns out npm is really bad at resolving things over git, so I've set up the build to pull the deps inside this index repo

-* UPDATE: Coveralls seems to be lying.
-All modules are at 100% coverage.

 # API Reference